Cape Fear Astro Schedule of Events

 This viewing session will canceled if it is raining at the starting time.

-Please take note: For safety and consideration to others, we ask that you refrain from using flash photography after dark.
+Please take note: For safety and in consideration of others, we ask that you refrain from using flash photography after dark.
 This includes cell phones.
 There are two reasons for this.

 1. Once a person's eyes are accustomed to the dark it takes several minutes for them to acclimate again.
 Eyes acclimated to the dark can see greater detail through our telescopes.